sa-ne/servicemesh-demos/use-cases/smesh-with-vms/README.md

-# Smesh with VM's Use Case
+# ServiceMesh with Openshift Virtualization
+Status: Ready

-This use case shows how to run an microservice application in a mixed container and virtual machine environment Application to be deployed is the popular bookinfo application used for servicemesh demos.
+This use case shows how to run a microservice application in a mixed container and virtual machine environment Application to be deployed is the popular bookinfo application used for servicemesh demos.
 This demo will also show multiple ways on how to use Red Hat's Advanced Cluster Management Product and Openshift Gitops in different ways.